zonemaster/zonemaster-backend/docs/Installation.md

 sudo cpanm Zonemaster::Backend
 ```

-> The command above might try to install "DBD::Pg" and "DBD::mysql".
+> The command above might try to install "DBD::Pg" and "DBD::MariaDB".
 > You can ignore if it fails.
 The relevant libraries are installed further down in these instructions.

 Add Zonemaster user (unless it already exists):